flintdata/flint/README.md

 every index for every tuple update.
 At the *slight* cost of read latency, we can maintain our higher write throughput we gained through the LSH architecture.

+### MVCC

+Similarly to Postgres, Flint performs tuple level MVCC.
+All tuples are immutable once written, until they are automatically vacuumed.

 ### Compression

 Flint (will) implements LZ4 and Zstd compression at the 64KB block level.
 Blocks